rjspencer/docs/theming.md

 This module lists audio playlists by an account.

 **Module Options**
-`featured`
+`sticky`

-	whether or not to list only the featured audio playlist
+	whether or not to list only the sticky audio playlist

     accepted values are true or false